Former Lady Bear one of 56 to accept invitation from USA Softball

 Credited with putting Baylor softball on the national map, Moore led the Lady Bears to the best season in the program’s history in 2002.
 Baylor finished 46-18 overall and 10-8 in the Big 12 Conference.
 Along with setting numerous team and individual school records, the Lady Bears posted then-program-best marks for wins, winning percentage, Big 12 wins and highest Big 12 finish (fourth).

-Known for his history of building strong pitching staffs, Moore's pitchers put together the most dominating season in school history in 2002.
+Known for his history of building strong pitching staffs, Moore’s pitchers put together the a dominating season in 2002.
 Baylor finished sixth in team ERA and was the only school in the nation with three pitchers ranked in the top 40 in individual ERA.
 Cristin Vitek ranked 11th (0.89), Joni Miller was 30th (1.05) and Katie Decker was 35th (1.08).

-Baylor opened its 2002 season 23-2 and reached the 20-win and 30-win plateaus faster than any team in the nation.
-Baylor had four winning streaks of five or more games in 2002 and lost consecutive games just five times - three two-game skids and one of four games.
+Baylor opened its 2002 season at 23-2 and reached the 20-win and 30-win plateaus faster than any team in the nation.
+Baylor had four winning streaks of five or more games in 2002 and lost consecutive games just five times—three two-game skids and one of four games.

 In their first season under Moore, the Lady Bears improved by 11 wins.
 Baylor finished sixth in the Big 12 Conference and reached as high as No. 19 in the NFCA Coaches Top 25.

-A native of Liberty, Miss., Moore wasted no time in directing the Baylor program to national prominence.
-Baylor cracked the NFCA Top 25 for just the second time in the program's history during the sixth week of the 2001 season.
-The Lady Bears have been ranked nationally during each of Moore's seven seasons at Baylor; and, heading into 2008, have been ranked for 55 consecutive weeks, dating back to the fifth week of the 2004 season.
+Moore wasted no time in directing the Baylor program to national prominence.
+Baylor cracked the NFCA Top 25 for just the second time in the program’s history during the sixth week of the 2001 season.
+The Lady Bears have been ranked nationally during each of Moore’s 13 seasons at Baylor.

 After starting the season 1-3, Baylor won 18 of its next 19 games in 2001.
 The 19-4 start was the best beginning to a season in the program’s history.
 The stretch, which, at the time, ranked as the best 23-game run in school history, was started by a pair of wins over then-No. 20 Oregon.
 Baylor went on to claim team titles at the UTA/Isuzu Motors Invitational (quad-champions), the University Centre Invitational and the Troy Cox Classic over the next three weekends.